-They key thing to remember here is that it is not just the teeth that need to be strong enough to cope with whatever the Rat is chewing, these Rodents have gums too!
+The critical thing to remember here is that it is not just the teeth that must be strong enough to cope with whatever the rat is chewing.
+These rodents have gums too!

-Whilst Rats can chew through glass, they will give up before they get to the end.
+While rats can chew through the glass, they will give up before they chew it all.

 Also – it is worth considering the structure of the glass.
-If it is a spherical container, a Rat may not be able to get its teeth into the glass to begin chewing.
+If it is a spherical container, a rat may not get its teeth into the glass to begin chewing.